 Shrewd Pursuer (Ex): The turk can use gumption on Acrobatic, Climb, Drive, and Pilot skill checks without expending points from his pool.
 He may only use this knack with skills he’s been trained in.

-That’s Our Way (Ex): The morale bonus a turk receives on assignments increases with his standing, for a maximum of +5.
+That’s Our Way (Ex): The competence bonus a turk receives on assignments increases with his standing, for a maximum of +5.
 Prerequisite: This knack may only be selected at 4th level or higher.

 Thief Talent (Ex): The turk may add thief talents.
 This knack can be selected multiple times adding a different talent each time.